PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Experiment

 \subsection{Implementation Details}

-All experiments are deployed on a PC with Intel E5-2640-v4 CPU and NVIDIA RTX2080Ti GPU.
-FFB6D \cite{he2021ffb6d} is chosen as the Estimation Network.
-In Full Flow Bidirectional Fusion Network, a PSPNet \cite{zhao2017pyramid} with a ResNet34 \cite{he2016deep} pretrained on ImageNet \cite{deng2009imagenet} is applied to extract features of RGB images.
-We randomly sample 2,048 points for each object and apply RandLA-Net to extract the geometry feature of the point clouds.
-These features then fused by DenseFusion \cite{wang2019densefusion}.
-The PCN-ENC block consists of two stacks of PointNet to extract the global feature of the point clouds.
+All experiments were conducted on a PC with an Intel E5-2640-v4 CPU and NVIDIA RTX2080Ti GPU.
+For the segmentation results and initial poses required as inputs, we utilize pre-trained FFB6D\cite{he2021ffb6d} and PVN3D\cite{he2020pvn3d} results.
+In Full Flow Bidirectional Fusion Network, a PSPNet \cite{zhao2017pyramid} with a ResNet34 \cite{he2016deep} pre-trained on ImageNet \cite{deng2009imagenet} is applied to extract RGB image features.
+For each object, We randomly sample 2,048 points and apply RandLA-Net \cite{hu2020randla} to extract the point cloud geometry features.
+These features are then fused by DenseFusion \cite{wang2019densefusion}.
+The PCN-ENC block consists of two stacks of PointNet to extract the point cloud geometry features.
 The keypoint detector block consists of two MLPs whose details are shown in Fig. \ref{fig:Inference}.
-We follow \cite{yuan2018pcn} to employ a multi-stage structure in PCN-DEC to output coarse point cloud (2,048 points) and detailed point cloud (8,192 points).
-We set $\alpha = \beta = 1, \gamma = 10$ in Eq. (\ref{loss}) and search radius $r$ to be 0.7 times the radius of the selected object.
-For keypoints, we apply the SIFT-FPS \cite{he2021ffb6d} algorithm to select $K=8$ keypoints for each target object.
+We follow \cite{yuan2018pcn} to employ a multi-stage structure in PCN-DEC to output a coarse point cloud (2,048 points) and a detailed point cloud (8,192 points).
+We set $\alpha = \beta = 1, \gamma = 10$ in Eq. (\ref{loss}) and search radius $r$ to be 0.8 times the radius of the selected object.
+For the keypoints, we apply the SIFT-FPS \cite{he2021ffb6d} algorithm to select $K=8$ keypoints for each target object.
+We set threshold $m_1 = 100$ and $m_2 = 3000$ in Alg. \ref{alg:cikp}, we also set the tolerance to 0.00001 and max iteration number to 50.
+For the threshold $\epsilon$ in Eq. \eqref{equ:drgb}, we set $\epsilon = 5e^{-3}$, This means that if the Euclidean distance between two points is less than or equal to 5mm, the color distance weight will always be equal to the space distance weight.